AKYEGON/dukafiti/replit.md

 - July 3, 2025.
 Fixed stock validation bug preventing sales of unknown quantity items in frontend and confirmation modal
 - July 3, 2025.
 Enhanced Product Form modal with professional UX/UI design including gradient backgrounds and styled checkbox
 - July 3, 2025.
 Successfully completed migration from Replit Agent to standard Replit environment with full functionality
+- July 3, 2025.
+Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database
+- July 3, 2025.
+Created and configured PostgreSQL database with proper schema deployment using Drizzle Kit
+- July 3, 2025.
+Seeded database with sample users, products, and customers for immediate testing functionality
+- July 3, 2025.
+Verified full application functionality with Express server running successfully on port 5000
 - July 2, 2025.
 Created PostgreSQL database with proper schema deployment using Drizzle Kit
 - July 2, 2025.
 Updated database configuration from Neon to PostgreSQL with pg driver
 - July 2, 2025.
 Seeded database with sample users, products, customers, and notifications for testing